rawalpandey/Text-Classification/README.md

 considered as one of the hardest problems to solve in the data science industry.
-These include a wide range of problems; from predicting sales to finding patterns in stock markets’ data, from understanding movie plots to recognizing your way of speech, from language translations to predicting your next word on your iPhone’s keyboard.</br>
+These include a wide range of problems; from predicting sales to finding patterns in stock markets’ data, from understanding movie plots to recognizing your way of speech, from language translations to predicting your next word on your iPhone’s keyboard.
 LSTMs have an edge over conventional feed-forward neural networks and RNN in many ways.
 This is because of their property of selectively remembering patterns for long durations of time.
 The purpose of this article is to explain LSTM and enable you to use it in real life problems.